John A. Sibley Professor in Corporate and Business Law

-Joining Georgia Law in the fall of 2011 as the John A. Sibley Professor in Corporate and Business Law is Larry D. Thompson, former deputy attorney general for the United States and former senior vice president of government affairs, general counsel and secretary for PepsiCo.
-He will be teaching courses in the areas of corporate law and white collar crime.
+Joining Georgia Law in the fall of 2011 as the John A. Sibley Professor in Corporate and Business Law was Larry D. Thompson, former deputy attorney general for the United States and former senior vice president of government affairs, general counsel and secretary for PepsiCo.
+He teaches courses in the areas of corporate law and white collar crime.

 No stranger to UGA, Thompson has been a visiting professor and guest speaker several times since 2001; four times he taught courses and once he delivered the school's commencement address.
 While teaching a course on white collar crime at the law school during the spring of 2001, Thompson was confirmed as the second in command at the Justice Department.

 As deputy attorney general, a post he held from 2001 to 2003, Thompson supervised the overall operations of the DOJ and led its National Security Coordination Council, its Corporate Fraud Task Force and its Enron investigation.